Celya AB: Biography

 Celya AB was born and brought up in Paris in a French-Algerian family.
 Her family lived in the suburb of Seine-Saint-Denis.
 She moved to Birmingham in 2014.

 She discovered stand-up on a trip back to Paris and did her first gig in Birmingham.
 She made her stand-up debut at Sutton Coldfield's Comedy Junction in early 2017, encouraged by local comedian Karen Bayley.

 In 2019 she won the Birmingham Comedy Festival Breaking Talent Award, and was a finalist at the Funny Women awards.

 In 2022 she won the Best Newcomer Award from Chortle.
 She has appeared on BBC One as a finalist in the BBC's New Comedy Award 2021, which was won by Welsh comedian Anna Thomas.

 Due to the COVID-19 pandemic she did not make her debut at the Edinburgh Festival Fringe until August 2022 with her show Swimming.
 In 2023 she performed the show Second Rodeo and in 2024 - Of All People.

+In March 2026, Celya AB was confirmed to be part of the writing team for the first series of Saturday Night Live UK.